cdown/icopng/README.md

-Store a png inside an ico, without converting to the traditional bitmap with alpha channel.
-This saves a lot of space, since pngs can be compressed and there are tools to highly optimise them, and is well supported by browsers for use as favicon.ico.
+Store a PNG inside an ico, without converting to the traditional bitmap with alpha channel.
+This saves a lot of space, since PNGs can be compressed and there are tools to highly optimise them.
+Embedding PNG data inside a favicon.ico file is well supported by browsers, as well.

-Tools like imagemagick can convert from png to ico, but they convert to bitmap with alpha instead of just putting the png into an ico container, which means the files are very large.

-GIMP can also export as a PNG inside an ICO by exporting as ICO and selecting "Compressed (PNG)", however then you don't get the benefits of pngquant/optipng.

-Here's an example of converting a traditional bitmap ico file to a png, and then into a png embedded into an ico file with this tool.
+Here's an example of converting a traditional bitmap ico file to a PNG, and then into a PNG embedded into an ico file with this tool.

     # `convert' is from ImageMagick
     convert favicon-old.ico favicon.png